binmian/levikno/docs/GettingStarted.md

 return 0;
 ```

-Now build and run the program, you should now see your triangle appear.
+Now compile and run the program, a triangle should appear on the window.

 <p align="center">
     <img src="https://github.com/binmian/Levikno/blob/main/.github/simpleTriangleExample.png">
 </p>

-The [source](https://github.com/binmian/Levikno/blob/main/examples/simpleTriangle.cpp) code for this section can be found in the examples folder
+You can also check [here](https://github.com/binmian/levikno/blob/main/examples/simpleTriangle.cpp) to see the full source code for this example.